Ursel family

-The House of Ursel is the name of an important old Belgian noble family of German origin.
+The House of Ursel is an old Belgian noble family of German origin.
 The Head of the House is styled as Duke of Ursel, while other members are styled as Count/Countess of Ursel.

 History

 The Ursel family roots are in Schmalkalden, Germany, and were collateral branch of the House of Schetzenberg.
 In the late 15th century, some members moved to Hasselt and Antwerp.
 Amongst the family members we find Gaspard II Schetz, the Lord of Grobbendonck, who married Catherine van Ursel, daughter of Lancelot II of Ursel.

 The three daughters of Lancelot II died without heirs, and by request of Barbe of Ursel, Conrad III Schetz was adopted by her.
 His descendants carrying the name 'van Ursel'.
 The ancestors of Lancelot II came from Antwerp, and held important offices.

 Conrad Albert, Baron of Wesemael and Lord of Highene was created First Duke of Ursel by imperial decree of Charles VI on 19 August 1716 and later he was created First Duke of Hoboken on 24 April 1717.

 During the centuries the family had the privilege of being the hereditary grand veneur and Haut Forestier of Flanders (Forestarius), a ceremonial function at court of the Count of Flanders.